quixio/car-data-sample/README.md

-# Quix car data sample code
+# Stream vehicle data from a CSV - sample code
-Python example code how to write car telemetry data into Quix platform.
-Example file ([cardata.csv](source/cardata.csv)) provided is telemetry from F1 car in **Codemaster 2019 racing game**.
-This data was acquired by [**Codemaster F1 2019 telemetry bridge**](https://github.com/quixai/Codemaster-F1-2019-telemetry).
+Python code sample for writing vehicle telemetry data (time series parameters) into the Quix platform.
+The example file ([cardata.csv](source/cardata.csv)) is data collected from a virtual F1 car in **Codemasters 2019 racing game**.
+This data was acquired using our [**Codemaster F1 2019 telemetry bridge**](https://github.com/quixai/Codemaster-F1-2019-telemetry).

 ## Get started
-Sign up for free account in Quix platform [here](https://portal.platform.quix.ai/self-sign-up).
-Create a workspace and then a topic inside.
+Sign up for free Quix account [here](https://portal.platform.quix.ai/self-sign-up).

+Create a workspace and then create a topic inside.

-You can deploy this code directly to Quix serveless environment or setup local Python environment.
+You can deploy this code directly to our serveless environment or setup local Python environment.

 Local Python environment setup:
  - [Windows](README_Windows.md)